csinva/hierarchical-dnn-interpretations/readme.md

-Official code for using / reproducing ACD from the paper "[Hierarchical interpretations for neural network predictions](https://openreview.net/pdf?id=SkEqro0ctQ)" (ICLR 2019).
+Official code for using / reproducing ACD from the paper *Hierarchical interpretations for neural network predictions* (ICLR 2019 [pdf](https://openreview.net/pdf?id=SkEqro0ctQ)).
 This code produces hierarchical interpretations for a single prediction made by a neural network.

 *Note: this repo is actively maintained.
 For any questions please file an issue.*